Snorkan/tools/README.md

 ### List modules

 The `nf-core modules list` command provides the subcommands `remote` and `local` for listing modules installed in a remote repository and in the local pipeline respectively.
-Both subcommands allow to use a pattern for filtering the modules by keywords eg: `nf-core modules list <subcommand> <keyword>`.
+Both subcommands allow to use a pattern for filtering the modules by keywords e.g. `nf-core modules list <subcommand> <keyword>`.

 #### List remote modules